kbef-excel/excel-accounting-system/README.md

-# ACME Company Accounting System
+# 📊 ACME Company Accounting System

-## What This Project Is
-This is a fully automated Excel-based accounting system built for ACME Company.
+> A fully automated Excel-based double-entry accounting system for small businesses.
-It allows a user to enter journal transactions once and have all financial reports update automatically — General Ledger, Trial Balance, Income Statement, Balance Sheet and Dashboard.
+> Enter transactions once and watch all financial reports update automatically.

 ---

+## 🧾 What This Project Is

+This is a formula-driven accounting system built entirely in Microsoft Excel for ACME Company.
+It covers the full accounting cycle — from journal entry to financial statements — with no manual calculations required.

+---

-## Why This Project Was Built
+## 💡 Why It Was Built

 Most small businesses and students cannot afford professional accounting software like QuickBooks or Sage.
-This project was built to solve that problem by creating a transparent, formula-driven accounting system entirely in Microsoft Excel that:
+This project was built to solve that problem by creating a transparent, automated accounting system in Excel that:

-- teaches double-entry bookkeeping in a practical way
+- ✅ Teaches double-entry bookkeeping in a practical way
-- automates financial reporting from a single data entry point
+- ✅ Automates financial reporting from a single data entry point
-- enforces data consistency using dropdown validation
+- ✅ Enforces data consistency using dropdown validation
-- shows the full accounting cycle from journal entry to financial statements
+- ✅ Shows the full accounting cycle from journal entry to financial statements
-- helps small business owners track cash, expenses, liabilities and profit without any software cost
+- ✅ Helps small business owners track cash, expenses, liabilities and profit at no software cost

 ---

-## What Problem It Solves
+## 🔧 What Problem It Solves

 | Problem | Solution |
 |---|---|
 | Manual posting of journal entries | Transactions sheet auto-posts to all reports |